NimaGozalpour/Reinforcement-Learning/README.md

 # Reinforcement-Learning

-In this a couple of projects which is deployed in python 3.
+This repository contains a couple of projects which is deployed in python 3.
+All of projects are presented in Sutton's book "Reinforcement Learning: An Introduction" as exmples of application of Reinforcement Learning.

 ## Getting Started

 For running this code, you must have python 3 on your machine and; tdqm, matplotlib and numpy libraries must be installed on python.

-### Prerequisites
+## Prerequisites

 Platform:
 Python 3